02Pào Cài Mū Shuǐ

 Chilis and read radishes are giving the water a nice color

-Old brine taste better Adding a batch from an older jar can not only speed up the fermentation, but also deepen the flavor.
+Adding a batch from an older jar can not only speed up fermentation but also deepen the flavour.

-My jar started tasting so much more delicious after a full year of feeding and care.
+My jar started tasting much more delicious after a full year of feeding and care.

-The smell of the pickles became far more intense and complex than ever before — now it brings me so much joy just to open the jar each time!
+After two years of looking after my jar, I received a 20-year-old batch from a friend of my grandmother and added it to my own.
+The aroma of the pickles became far more intense and complex than ever before — now it brings me so much joy simply to open the jar each time.

 Photo of the 20-year-old jar from my grandma’s friend